jtmero/BMS5008/README.md

 # BMS5008
-SVM all brain regions contains the code used for the SVM analysis section of my BMS5008 thesis
+'SVM analysis FINAL.ipynb' contains the code used for the SVM analysis section of my BMS5008 thesis